westonMS/ecen520_student/rx_download/UART-Receiver_synth.md

     * `sim_rx_top_115200_even`: performs command line simulation of the top testbench
     * `gen_bit`: Generates a bitstream for your top-level design
     * `gen_bit_115200_even`: Generates a bitstream for your top-level design
+1. You need to have at least 5 "Error" commits in your repository
 2. Assignment specific Questions:
     1. Provide a table summarizing the resources your design uses from the implementation utilization report.
     1. Review the timing report and summarize the following: